vishvAsa/AgamaH/hinduism/_index.md

 ## What is Hinduism?

-Hinduism is a cultural ethos (../[a religion for practical purposes](religion/)) that developed and established itself in the Indian subcontinent and vicinity before the arrival of intolerant foreign monotheism, nothing more and nothing less.
+Hinduism is a cultural ethos ([a religion for practical purposes](religion/)) that developed and established itself in the Indian subcontinent and vicinity before the arrival of intolerant foreign monotheism, nothing more and nothing less.
 Structurally and historically, it has a **Core Vaidika mesh**: The most foundational and impactful contributions to the Hindu ethos came from sages of the Indo-Aryan vedic tradition, whose very-universal ideas (together with the Indo Aryan conservative ritualist class) penetrated and bonded various similarly pagan populations.
 This ethos, ultimately, has the following important features:

 - Concepts particular to the **core vaidika** framework, such as:
     - solid, systematic pursuit of philosophy